Stochastic Stability of Discrete-time Phase-coupled Oscillators over Uncertain and Random Networks

 \section{Conclusions}

 This article studied stochastic relative phase stability for a class of discrete-time coupled oscillators.
-The two new notions of stochastic phase-cohesiveness and ultimate stochastic phase-cohesiveness were introduced.
-Stochastic phase-cohesiveness of oscillators, with a fairly general class of periodic, and odd coupling functions, with respect to the two, in-phase and anti-phase, sets were studied.
+The two notions of stochastic phase-cohesiveness and ultimate stochastic phase-cohesiveness were introduced.
+Stochastic phase-cohesiveness of oscillators, with a general class of $2\pi$-periodic, and odd coupling functions, with respect to the two, in-phase and anti-phase, sets were studied.
 We investigated undirected networks subject to both multiplicative and additive stochastic uncertainties.
-We proved stochastic phase-cohesiveness with respect to the in-phase set when the mean values of all multiplicative uncertainties were positive and with respect to the anti-phase set for the case of negative mean values.
-In addition, we have discussed the relaxation of the assumption on the odd coupling function by allowing this function to be non-odd on a subset of its domain.
+We proved stochastic phase-cohesiveness with respect to the in-phase set when the mean values of all multiplicative uncertainties were positive, and with respect to the anti-phase set for the case of negative mean values.
+In addition, we have discussed the relaxation of the odd property of the coupling function by allowing this function to be non-odd on a subset of its domain.
 Moreover, we proved a clustering behavior for a network with an underlying line topology subject to mixed negative and positive mean values for the multiplicative uncertainties and zero mean value for the additive uncertainties.
 Further, the stochastic phase-cohesiveness of oscillators with constant exogenous frequencies in an Erd\"{o}s-R\'{e}nyi random network was studied.
 Sufficient conditions for achieving both stochastic phase-cohesive and phase-locked solutions were derived.
 It was proved that oscillators with equal exogenous frequencies in a random network with any positive possibility of connection will achieve phase-locking.
-Our results emphasize the importance of the coupling function in synchronization, discuss the stabilizing effects of the additive stochastic uncertainties, and the effects of the sign and size of multiplicative uncertainties in achieving phase-cohesiveness.
-The outcome of our analysis also serves future avenues to attain stochastic phase-cohesive oscillatory networks via shaping coupling functions. \appendices
+Our results emphasize the importance of the coupling function in synchronization, discuss the stabilizing effects of the additive stochastic uncertainties, and the effects of multiplicative uncertainties in achieving stochastic phase-cohesiveness. \appendices